Established in 2004

 Individual AOTA members or a group of members are eligible to submit nominations.

-Nominations must be emailed to the Chair of the AOTF Awards and Recognition Committee in care of Gaby Garcon, AOTF Awards Program Coordinator by September 1 of each year.
+2023 nominations must be emailed to the Chair of the AOTF Awards and Recognition Committee in care of Careen Carlton AOTF Awards Program Manager by September 6, 2022.

 - one-page summary of career.